Home PhotoAcute Studio PhotoAcute Mobile

 Set of photos to take at each combination of zoom level and aperture

-At each combination of zoom level and aperture, you need to take 10 pictures from the appropriate distance.
+At each combination of zoom level and aperture, you need to take 10 pictures.

 It is recommended to tilt the monitor a little so that the horizontal movements of the camera should lead to both horizontal and vertical movements of the picture in the photo.